-Other invested assets include the investment in associates and joint ventures, bonds and investment fund units that are restricted investments and notes receivable.
+Other invested assets include the investment in associates and joint ventures and notes receivable.
 Notes receivable are classified as loans and receivables and are accounted for at amortized cost using the effective interest method.
 Investments in associates and joint ventures are accounted for according to the equity method as described in section c) "Basis of Consolidation and Method", in the present note.
-Bonds and investment fund units that are restricted investments are classified as available for sale.